 8. Understand your basic tax forms

-Make sure that you are familiar with applicable tax forms associated with rental properties.
+Make sure that you are familiar with the applicable tax forms associated with rental properties.
 Learning about the basic tax forms and what they are used for will make the rental property bookkeeping process run more smoothly.
 This will especially make tax time a little easier.
 Schedule E is one such tax form.
 We will discuss this form a little later in this article.
 Penalties for not filing tax forms correctly can be costly.

 9. Hire a certified public accountant if needed